buzzer-re/DeepSecurity-2-ATTCK/README.md

 * Download and install the last [Python SDK](https://automation.deepsecurity.trendmicro.com/article/11_3/python?platform=on-premise)
 * Generate an Api key with at least view permission at Intrusion prevention, Integrity monitoring and Computers, [tutorial](https://help.deepsecurity.trendmicro.com/api-key.html).
-* Fill ds.conf with your api route (if you use the SaaS solutions)
+* Fill ds.conf with your api route and key

 ### Usage